mnaberez/vwradio/README.md

 This repository is all about reverse engineering older Volkswagen car radios, like the Premium 4 radio shown above.
 The radios studied here are over ten years old and are the single-DIN size.
-Despite their age, they are intelligent and support diagnostics over the OBD-II port (using VW's KWP1281 protocol on the K-line).
+Despite their age, they are intelligent and support on-board diagnostics (using VW's KWP1281 protocol on the K-line).
 You'll find protocol notes and partial disassemblies of radio firmware here, but no original binaries of firmware or EEPROMs.

-VW radios from this era require a four digit security code called the "SAFE code".
+VW radios from this era require a four digit security code often referred to as the "SAFE code".
 The radios usually store the SAFE code in a serial EEPROM like a 93C46 or a 24C04.
 The SAFE code can be found by opening up the radio, desoldering the EEPROM, reading it, and then soldering the EEPROM back in.
 I wanted to know if there was an easier way.

 I disassembled the firmware for these radios: Premium 4 (Clarion), Premium 5 (Delco), Gamma 5 (TechniSat), and Rhapsody (TechniSat).
-I found that all of them have backdoors to read the SAFE code via the OBD-II port.
-Reading the code via the OBD-II port means the radio does not need to be opened and may not even need to be removed from the car.
+I found that all of them have backdoors to read the SAFE code via on-board diagnostics.
+Reading the code this way means the radio does not need to be opened and may not even need to be removed from the car.
 Since this information is not published anywhere and I couldn't find any tool that could do it, I built my own tool.

 ## Projects

 - [`kwp1281_tool`](./kwp1281_tool/):  Diagnostics protocol tool (Volkswagen [KWP1281](https://translate.google.com/translate?hl=en&sl=de&tl=en&u=https%3A%2F%2Fde.wikipedia.org%2Fwiki%2FKWP1281)).
 It can send arbitrary commands to a radio, or any other module, using the KWP1281 protocol.
-It can also send commands using a proprietary protocol found in the Gamma 5 (TechniSat) radio.
+It can also send commands using a proprietary protocol found in TechniSat radios.
 Finally, it can automatically retrieve the SAFE code for any of the radios listed above.

 - [`faceplate_emulator`](./faceplate_emulator/): Faceplate emulator (NEC [µPD16432B](http://6502.org/documents/datasheets/nec/nec_upd16432b_2000_dec.pdf)).
 It plugs into the Premium 4 radio in place of the faceplate and allows the radio to be controlled over serial.
 It can also simultaneously control a real faceplate.